olesota/olesota.github.io/README.md

 * Buttons forward/backward to move selector along the timeline one step left or right and adapt map visualization accordingly to display actual forces arrangement for the time step;
 * Click on any point of the time line to see corresponding forces arrangement.
 Important!
 In order to provide logical and smooth transition the state of the map needs to change step by step, showing all the intermediate states between current and selected state.
 It will create sense of progression through time.
-* Unit tracking.
-If at any time user selects a group of units on the map (with a selection frame) they will then be able to track position change of only those units through the whole time period (optionally those units + their parent super-units)

 ### Optional Addons